 - Gently tuck your chin toward your chest.

 - Lift your chin, open up your chest and heart toward the ceiling, and pull your elbows back toward one another.
 Repeat this 10 times.

 Best For: Strength and Clarity of the Mind and Flushing Out Negative Thoughts or Feelings

 "This twist is amazing for detoxing, strengthening, and opening the body," Patel suggests.
 "Imagine your mind being wrung out like a washcloth each time you engage the twist and allow your thoughts and unwanted energy to empty.
 As it relates to the mind, I incorporate twists into every class because of how they allow for a lift of energy by lifting the spine and then release any unwanted or undesired thoughts."

-Step 2: Lift your right leg over your left thigh, and place the right foot outside of your left knee.
+- Lift your right leg over your left thigh, and place the right foot outside your left knee.

-Step 3: Lift your right arm up in the air to lengthen the spine, then cross your chest and hook your right elbow outside your right knee.
+- Lift your right arm in the air to lengthen the spine, then cross your chest and hook your right elbow outside your right knee.